AlfishSoftware/godot-files-vscode/README.md

 # Godot Files

 Provides syntax-highlighting for some Godot Editor files.

-This isn't meant to replace the [godot-tools] extension.
+This isn't meant to replace the [godot-tools] extension, but it has improvements on its supported files.

 ## Features

-Includes syntax-highlighting and keyword snippets for these languages:
+Includes syntax-highlighting for these languages:
 - Godot Shader files: `.gdshader`
 - Better (more specific) grammar for the INI-like files supported by Godot (Asset Properties Definition):
   `.cfg`, `.tres`, `.tscn`, `.escn`, `.godot`, `.gdns`, `.gdnlib`, `.import`